lisyarus/blog/_posts/2022-04-21-compute-blur.md

 Let's talk about memory barriers.
 Normally, OpenGL is designed in such a way that it's pretty obvious to the driver what commands read/write what data (e.g. a draw command reads vertex buffers & bound textures and writes to currently bound framebuffer, etc).
 Even if the GPU decides to shuffle around user's commands (and it certainly will), it can use that knowledge about data dependence to prevent erroneous ordering of commands.
 It basically means that OpenGL guarantees that all data written by a command will be seen by any following command that tries to read that data, and it happens magically, and you don't even need to think about that.

 Unfortunatelly, compute shaders are a bit trickier: they can read and write arbitrary portions of arbitrary bound objects, so the GPU has a hard time trying to guess the exact data dependencies.
 That's what memory barriers are for: they tell the GPU what data depends on what.
 For example, we want all the data renderered at step 1 to be visible to the image load-store operations perfomed at step 3.
 This is what `GL_SHADER_IMAGE_ACCESS_BARRIER_BIT` is for.
-Next, we want the pixels written by step 3 to be visible for the framebuffer blit operation at step 5, this is what `GL_FRAMEBUFFER_BARRIER_BIT`.
-I hope I didn't mess that up :)
+Next, we want the pixels written by step 3 to be visible for the framebuffer blit operation at step 5, this is what `GL_FRAMEBUFFER_BARRIER_BIT` does. *I hope I didn't mess that up :)*

 Combining all this, I got the following performance for various workgroup sizes: